Gabriel Myers Hansen: Music journalists are an endangered species

 I’ve never quite registered with the influencer tribe.
 For a long time, I’ve felt that if my writing is good enough, I wouldn’t have to be an influencer, or, as my Nigerian colleague Kelvin puts it, I wouldn’t have to “play the game.”
 I first met Kelvin more than five years ago over email, bonding over Afropop and prose.
 Since then, we’ve physically met twice in Accra during his visits.
 Now, I’ve encountered him in his backyard, his dark humour and firm personality intact.
 “Chairman, I want to complain,” he insists, before sending his waiter back to the bar with his daiquiri for more alcohol.
 Explaining his behaviour to me moments later, he attributes his assertiveness for “quality service he is paying for” to a well-to-do ex-girlfriend.
 “Sexually transmitted assertiveness,” I joke.

-I resume sipping my virgin mojito (or ‘Nojito’ as the’ve put it in the menu).
+I resume sipping my virgin mojito (or ‘Nojito’ as they’ve put it on the menu).
 Kelvin resumes his reflection on the changing dynamics of the digital age.
 This is the time when the pursuit of attention is especially paramount, he says.
 Everything thrives on notice, and influencer content gets results.
 In Ghana, a curious, stiff protectionism by an older journalism peer group – particularly the cohort preceding TikTok – may be fuelling a growing impulse to wave off contributions by Gen Z influencers and content creators as digital noise and little else.
 Maybe I belong to a generation that doesn’t quite understand that documenting your own life, or “main character syndrome”, can be a profitable vocation.
 Maybe watching the people who will put an end to my profession makes my stomach turn...

 Whether digital dinosaurs like me get it fully or not, content creation demands an often understated work ethic, encompassing photography and editing, sleep-deprived dedication to always post, and regular fan engagement.
 Every couple of hours, an alarm on M’s phone goes off, to remind him to make a social media post.
 There’s also a case to be made for mental fortitude and perseverance, and that beyond technological advancement, relevance and financial independence are driving the growth of the influencer industry.